Microsoft Compliance Manager (Preview)

 - Provide a Compliance Score to help you track your progress and prioritize auditing controls that help reduce your organization's exposure to risk.

 - Provide a secure repository for you to upload and manage evidence and other artifacts related to your compliance activities.

 - Produce richly detailed Microsoft Excel reports that document compliance activities performed by Microsoft and your organization for auditors, regulators, and other compliance reviewers.

-The customer actions provided in Compliance Manager are recommendations.
-It is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
+The customer actions provided in Compliance Manager are recommendations; it is up to your organization to evaluate the effectiveness of these recommendations in their respective regulatory environment prior to implementation.
 Recommendations found in Compliance Manager should not be interpreted as a guarantee of compliance.

 Compliance Manager relationships

-Compliance Manager uses several components help you with your compliance management activities.
+Compliance Manager uses several components to help you with your compliance management activities.
 These components work together to provide a complete management work flow and hassle-free compliance reports for auditors.